2003 Torneo Descentralizado: Second leg

 Cienciano and Alianza Lima qualified to the 2003 Copa Sudamericana, which Cienciano went on to win.

 Torneo Clausura

 A strike by professional players cut the Clausura short.
 Most matches of Rounds 16 and 17 were played with under-20 and amateur players, but were later annulled.
 These are not included in the table below.

+Results

 Final playoff

 While not officially the Clausura champions because of the strike, Alianza Lima was leading the tournament, as well as the aggregate table, so a final playoff against the Apertura winners Sporting Cristal was held in January 2004, once the strike was called off.